Listing of Community Work Centers

 - Inmates must be able to physically perform required work

-- Inmates must be free of rule violations for six month
+- Inmates must be free of rule violations for three months

 In addition, there are several factors that automatically disqualify inmates from community work centers.
 Inmates convicted of the following charges are disqualified: